giacomo-santoni/SC-project/README.md

 To download these files, follow these steps:
 1. Check if you have `gdown`, otherwise you can install it through a package manager such as pip with `pip install gdown`.
 It is a package needed to download folders from the web.

 2. Download from Google Drive the *data* folder that contains two files: *data1* and *data2*, each provided with a simulated-data file and a true-data one.
-The command you have to run is:
+So, you can run this command, being careful to place this *data* folder in the folder of this repository:
 ```
 gdown --folder https://drive.google.com/drive/folders/1iAL9C_re_lVVf_Go8OUbI6DmOm9di53S -O /path/to/this/repo/folder